 What Visitors Get Arrested For

-Florida visitors who get arrested in Florida typically get charged with domestic violence, theft (shoplifting), or DUI/drugs (marijuana still not legal in Florida).
+Florida visitors who get arrested in Florida typically get charged with minor offenses such as domestic arguing (violence), theft (shoplifting), or DUI/drugs (marijuana not legal in Florida).
 Sometimes it is for more serious offenses or the occasional criminal mischief (destruction of property) or the over charged Resisting Law Enforcement Without Violence.

-You will then have the time to contact and hire a lawyer to handle your case.
-This is a routine practice with Central Florida criminal defense lawyers.
+After your release, you will then have the time to contact and hire a lawyer to handle your case.
+Representing out-of-state clients is a major part of my criminal practice.

-Most criminal cases can be handled by an attorney while you are back home.
-And most cases do not require you to return in order to resolve the case.
+Most criminal cases can be handled while you are back home.
+And most cases do not require you to return in order to resolve the case unless it goes to trial.

 Resolving a Florida Arrest for Florida Visitors

 The critical issue will always be how to resolve your case.
-Your attorney can advise you of the best course of action.
+I will advise you of the best courses of action.
 Keep in mind the following factors:

-- Will I be convicted of a crime, permanently marking my criminal history?
+- Will you be convicted of a crime, permanently marking my criminal history?

-- Will this affect my ability to re-enter the United States (if from another country?
+- Will this affect your ability to re-enter the United States (if from another country)?

-- Will the disposition of my case affect anything in my life now?
+- Will the disposition of your case affect anything in your life now?
+Job?
+Where I live?
+Etc.?

 Expunging or Sealing Your Criminal Record After Resolving Your Florida Arrest

-One of the important considerations you must discuss with your attorney is whether or not the resolution of your case will allow you to seal or expunge the record.
+One of the important considerations you must understand is whether or not the resolution of your case will allow you to seal or expunge the record.
 Sealing or expunging your record is the first step to keeping this out of the public’s eye.
-This also means keeping from your employer, family and friends, off job applications, etc.
+This also means keeping it from your employer, family and friends, off job applications, etc.

 How Can You Expunge Your Florida Record (From Far Away)